WebThingsIO/webthing-arduino/README.md

 ### PlatformIO

+Install the PlatformIO CLI via Python with `pip install platformio`.

 Add the `arduino-labthings` library through PlatformIO's package management interface.
 For example, in your projects `platformio.ini` file, include:

 ```ini